ShiviPro/flag-mania/README.md

 Hey there, want to know what that flag emoji which everyone is reacting with means ?
 Or are you a fellow flag admirer ?

-Well whichever category you might fall into, 'Flag Mania' can help you in getting a quick idea of what that flag represents, and whether you should engage in a conversation where the flag is being used.
+Well whichever category you might fall into, **[Flag Mania](https://flagmania.netlify.app)** can help you in getting a quick idea of what that flag represents, and whether you should engage in a conversation where the flag is being used.

 **_Search for your favourite flag emoji and/or access your recent ones._**